 Two output terminals for electrical accessories are located on the front and rear wiring harnesses.
-Two accessory plugs are located on the dash board.
+Two accessory plugs are located on the dashboard.

-■ NOTE: The rear output terminal is located beneath the center console near the right-side of the throttle body.
-The front output terminal is located beneath the dash board in front of the left-side accessory plug.
+■ NOTE: The rear output terminal is located near the left-side of the throttle body.
+The front output terminal is located beneath the dashboard in front of the left-side accessory plug.